 Let’s be clear!
 Rooms with windows that face north receive little warm, bright sunlight, and the light coming into the room will often feel cooler and darker than other rooms of the home.
 Even a north facing room with big windows can still appear quite dark.
 Most of us have a room with at least some north facing light in our homes.

 If you want to make your space feel as bright and airy as possible, choose a white paint colour with a warm undertone (that means no cool greys or stark whites!)
-Earthborn Claypaint in White has a naturally warm undertone due to its high clay content.
+Earthborn Claypaint in White Clay has a naturally warm undertone due to its high clay content.
 Less harsh than many whites, it is a creamy white paint that’s suited to virtually all room types.

 For something other than white, but still light in tone, choose warm neutral paint colours like Marbles or Maybe Maggie.
 Marbles is a true neutral (a creamy, ivory off-white shade), whilst Maybe Maggie has a warm yellowy-pink undertone which will counter the cool light in north facing rooms.